Moore Cove Falls: guide to a kid-friendly hike (2022)

 Trail Condition: Can be muddy after heavy rain.
 This is when the waterfall is most impressive.
 The trail is very shaded.

-Getting to the Moore Cove Falls trailhead
+Directions to Moore Cove Falls trailhead

 The trail is located in Pisgah National Forest near Brevard along Pisgah Highway (Highway 276.)